 Haneke’s masterly portrait of life in a quiet north German village just before WW1 examines the education of a troubled and troubling generation.

 With Christian Friedel, Burghart Klaussner, Susanne Lothar, Josef Bierbichler

-A quiet village, northern Germany: one day in 1913 the orderly regime is disrupted by the first of several disconcerting events.
+A quiet village, northern Germany: one day in 1913, the orderly regime is disrupted by the first of several disconcerting events.
 Who might be responsible?
-Haneke’s Palme d’or-winning portrait of provincial life prior to WWI – particularly relationships between parents and children – was partly inspired by August Sander’s photographs, partly by Sven Nykvist’s films for Bergman.
+Haneke’s Palme d’or-winning portrait of provincial life prior to WWI – particularly relationships between parents and children – was inspired partly by August Sander’s photographs, partly by Sven Nykvist’s films for Bergman.
 Christian Berger’s images are accordingly elegant, evocative and exact.